 Kraków also has a great tourist infrastructure with an abundance of affordable quality hostels and budget hotels, along with cheap bars, cafes, and restaurants.
 Those looking for a place to relax for a while on a hectic tour of the region will find this to be a fun and budget-friendly stop.
-Beers for under US$ per pint are hard to find in most of Europe's top cities, but pretty easy to find here.
+Beers for under US$2 per pint are hard to find in most of Europe's top cities, but pretty easy to find here.
 Don't forget a half-day visit to nearby Auschwitz while you are here.

 While it's not as cheap as Kraków, Budapest can be pretty close, and it's a more visually impressive city loaded with worthwhile sights.
 This is another place where nearly everything seems like a bargain compared to elsewhere in Europe, yet it's a classic and important city with all the amenities.

-Absolutely one of the world's great and historically significant cities, Istanbul has been getting more expensive in recent years, but the Turkish Lira has come way down again so it's back to bargain status.
+Absolutely one of the world's great and historically significant cities, Istanbul had been getting more expensive in recent years, but the Turkish Lira has come way down again so it's back to bargain status.
 Overflowing with exotic-feeling temples, markets, cathedrals, and other sights, this is a huge metropolis that is changing rapidly and yet it's still quite unlike the rest of Europe, partly due to the fact that it famously straddles Asia as well.

-You might be going out of your way to get here, but once you make it you'll find that staying on a very low budget is quite easy, with sandwiches and street food being as tasty as they are cheap, and alcohol is very cheap by European standards as well, although taxes have continued to rise.
+You might be going out of your way to get here, but once you make it you'll find that staying on a very low budget is quite easy, with sandwiches and street food being as tasty as they are cheap, and alcohol is fairly cheap by European standards as well, although taxes have continued to rise.
 Hotels in this city can be expensive if you aren't careful so we've created our Istanbul recommended hotels list with well located bargains.
 Some visitors are staying away after the protests and unrest in 2015 and 2016, but smaller crowds mean lower hotel prices and it still seems safe to those who go.